Wynn Resorts Limited (WYNN) Shares Down Despite Recent Market Volatility

 WYNN’s Market Performance

-The stock of Wynn Resorts Limited (WYNN) has seen a -3.33% decrease in the past week, with a 5.88% rise in the past month, and a 28.36% gain in the past quarter.
-The volatility ratio for the week is 2.38%, and the volatility levels for the past 30 days are at 2.54% for WYNN.
-The simple moving average for the last 20 days is 0.19% for WYNN stock, with a simple moving average of 46.60% for the last 200 days.
+The stock of Wynn Resorts Limited (WYNN) has seen a -7.64% decrease in the past week, with a -4.04% drop in the past month, and a 21.35% gain in the past quarter.
+The volatility ratio for the week is 3.42%, and the volatility levels for the past 30 days are at 2.70% for WYNN.
+The simple moving average for the last 20 days is -4.27% for WYNN stock, with a simple moving average of 38.47% for the last 200 days.

 Analysts’ Opinion of WYNN